reshamas/reshamas.github.io/_posts/2019-05-20-deconstructing-the-datacamp-debacle.md

 It is sad that this incident happened.
 It is commendable that a community collaborated to bring the incident into the public light.

 Ironically, it is also sad that many people in the very communities created to increase underrepresentation do not feel comfortable to express their opinion and have opted to not participate in the discussion out of fear of being verbally attacked.
 These unspoken opinions  would be of tremendous value to achieving a resolution, preventing further incidents and ameliorating current organization situations that are unsatisfactory.

+One community member shares:
+>That [bias] was the most frustrating thing for me and the whole twitter rampage... it just is not a space to have a reasonable conversation and we all lose if we cannot have a reasonable conversation.

 ## References